tylerpace/puppet-ohmyfish/README.md

+## WARNING: PROJECT IS IN AN ALPHA STATE

+This project is currently in an alpha state and is completely untested and most likely not in any working order.
+Do not take anything you see here as truth until this warning is removed.

 # puppet-ohmyfish

 This module installs the [Fish](http://www.fishshell.com) shell and the [Oh My Fish!](https://github.com/bpinto/oh-my-fish) framework via [Puppet](http://puppetlabs.com/).
 The module supports basic management of Fish and oh-my-fish including the installation of themes and plugins.